 As a member of Bob Dylan’s, Rolling Thunder Review, Lola made her film debut in Renaldo and Clara in 1975 and in 2009 played Judge Kaplan in Rik Cordero’s, Inside a Change, which won best film at HBO’s Latino International Film Festival in 2010.
 Lola contributed to and appeared in the American Masters documentary, There but for Fortune, about folk singer and political activist, Phil Ochs, was a source for and consulted on Liz Garbus’, Marilyn Monroe Documentary, Love Marilyn and consulted on and will appear in a Kim Stanley documentary, The Needs of Kim Stanley currently in production.
 See: www.facebook.com/theneedsofkimstanley

 Lola is a life long member of the Screen Actors Guild.
 Lola’s directorial credits include: A Midsummer Night’s Dream for the Woodstock Youth Theater; Jean Genet’s, The Maids at the Strasberg Institute; Lewis John Carlino’s Snowangel while 2009 Artist-in-Residence at SUNY-Ulster and at the Strasberg Institute; and, Anton Chekhov’s The Seagull (a Work in Progress), Melikhovo, Russia.

 Lola’s book, The Lee Strasberg Notes, done in close cooperation with the Institute and the Strasberg family, was published by Routledge in 2009 and is in reprints.
-Lola’s second book, The Method Acting Exercises Handbook was published by Routledge in 2016 and translated and published in Russia in 2018.
+Lola’s second book, The Method Acting Exercises Handbook was published by Routledge in 2016 and a Russian translation was published in 2018.